Basil Camara

 Basil Siuleimame Camara (born 29 August 1992) is a footballer who plays as a centre-back for MASV.
-Born in the Netherlands, he is a Guinea-Bissau international player.
+Born in the Netherlands, he is eligible to play for Guinea-Bissau.

 Early life

 Camara was born in 1992 in the Netherlands.
 He grew up in Apeldoorn, the Netherlands.

 Career

 In 2020, Camara signed for Dutch side TEC.
 He captained the club.
+He joined MASV in 2025 after playing 67 games in the Tweede Divisie and 172 in the Derde Divisie.

 Style of play

 Camara mainly operates as a defender.
 He is left-footed.

 Personal life

 Camara is of Bissau-Guinean descent.
 He was born to a Bissau-Guinean father.